KQM-git/TCL/docs/theorycrafting.md

 * D = Dash
 * J = Jump

-Prefixed numbers indicate the number of repititions, while the suffix number after N describes the position of the hit in a NA string, this can be from 1 to 6 depending on the character.
+Prefixed numbers indicate the number of repetitions, while the suffix number after N describes the position of the hit in a NA string, this can be from 1 to 6 depending on the character.
 Walking is a common way to animation cancel NAs, while Jumping and Dashing are common ways to cancel CAs, so one of these letters is often placed at the end of a combo.

 * 8N1CD means doing the 1st NA, a CA, dashing to cancel the CA animation, then repeating the combo until it has been performed a total of 8 times.